Access your teaching qualifications - Disaster recovery

 Freeze pipeline

-Alert developers that no one should merge to main.
+Alert developers that no one should merge to main, this is to prevent automated deploys from interrupting the recovery process.

 - In github setings, a user with repo admin privileges should update the Branch protection rules and set required PR approvers to 6